U.S. flag

 Clinical Trials

-Cancer clinical trials enable testing of novel treatments to establish the evidence for oncology care thereby speeding the delivery of new treatments to the clinic to help cancer patients.
+Cancer clinical trials enable testing of novel treatments to establish the evidence for oncology care thereby, speeding the delivery of new treatments to the clinic to help cancer patients.
 These research studies not only explore new ways to treat cancer but also have the potential to improve quality of life for patients.
 Many of today's successful cancer treatments are the result of past clinical trials.
 Through clinical trials, doctors determine which new treatments are safe, effective, and better than current treatment options.

 When diagnosed with cancer, patients are presented with a variety of treatment options.
 Clinical trials are one important treatment option that patients should consider with their provider.
 During a clinical trial, you give approval to add information about your cancer, the treatment and cancer related genomic and molecular biology information to VA's Cancer Registry.
 The information gained through clinical trials expands our understanding of different cancers and improves the quality of care our Veterans receive.